 If you’re looking for the best dark triad books, you’ve come to the right page.

-Here is the current top 14 best resources on the dark triad:
+Here are the current best resources on the dark triad.

-Well, there is no better way than letting an actual sociopath share that.
+Well, there is no better way than to let an actual sociopath share that.

 The author, a diagnosed sociopath, discusses how life looks like to a sociopath.